developer239/react-apollo-graphql/README.md

 ## React Apollo GraphQl

  The third version of minimal react apollo boilerplate.
 I was learning GraphQl several years ago.
 However, I couldn't find many react-apollo examples.
 The situation changed a lot since then, but I am trying to keep this repository alive.
-There is never enough of simple examples.
+It is always nice to see a good example.
 I hope this one will make learning Apollo and GraphQl easier for you.

  Backend is provided by [graphq.cool](https://www.graph.cool/) ❤️